srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

     Notice the list of _Useful Links_ displayed on this blade.

-1. In the list of links, click **Documentation**.
+1. In the list of links, notice that there is a link to Documentation.

+    Again, there is no need to explore this documentation now, but is is good to know that it is available.
 The IoT Hub Device Provisioning Service Documentation page is the root page for DPS.
 You can use this page to explore current documentation and find tutorials and other resources that will help you to explore activities that are outside the scope of this course.
 We will refer you to the docs.microsoft.com site throughout this course for additional reading on specific topics.

+    If you did open the documentation link, use your browser to close the documentation tab and navigate back to the Azure portal tab.

 #### Task 2: Create a Device Provisioning Service with required property settings

-1. Use your browser to navigate back to the Azure portal tab.

 1. To begin the process of creating your new DPS instance, click **Create**.